danherr/ActiveRecord-Lite/README.md

 This supports the 'one' side of a many-to-one relationship.
 (Currently only a single step one.)
 Its name should be plural.
 It has the following options:

-* `class_name` - The name of the association changed into class-name style and made singular.
+* `class_name` - The name of the associated model.
+This defaluts to the name of the association changed into class-name style and made singular.

 * `primary_key` - The column in the foreign table.
 This defaults to `'id'`.